-Youth Support: In Class Mindfulness Exercise (ICME)
+In-Class Mindfulness Exercise (ICME)

-Demographic risk factors and environmental stressors are related to the prevalence of negative student behaviors in urban settings.
-Incorporating stress-reduction strategies into the school environment can decrease the prevalence of negative behavior.
-Research shows that weaving stress-reduction programs into the class curriculum can improve students’ academic performance, self-esteem, concentration, and behavior problems.
+Research shows that weaving stress-reduction programs into the class curriculum can improve students' academic performance, self-esteem, concentration, and behavior problems.

-To help students develop stress management skills that promote effective learning and wellbeing beyond elementary school.
+To help students develop stress management skills that promote effective learning and well-being beyond elementary school.

 - Increase awareness and use of stress management/coping strategies